earthboundkid/springerle/README.md

 From package path/filepath:

-abs base clean dir ext fromslash isabs join match rel split splitlist toslash volumename
+abs base clean dir ext fromslash isabs filepathjoin match rel filepathsplit splitlist toslash volumename

+(To avoid conflicts between functions in filepath and strings, we give longer names to filepath.Join and filepath.Split.)

 From package time: